-The audited facility has disciplined three staff within the last 12 months for a violation of these policies.
-The staff was terminated for their actions, the discipline was appropriate to the actions committed.
+The audited facility has not disciplined any staff member within the last 12 months for a violation of these policies.

 After a careful review of all documentation, and the information received during both the agency level and the facility level interviews, I found that the agency is substantially compliant with the requirements of this standard, and all provisions.